thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 Each entry in the Software Components list describes one software component using the attributes described in the following subsections.
 Unless explicitly stated, the presence of an attribute is OPTIONAL.

+Note that, as described in {{?I-D.ietf-rats-architecture}}, a relying party will typically see the result of the verification process from the Verifier in form of an attestation result, rather than the "naked" PSA token from the attesting endpoint.
+Therefore, a relying party is not expected to understand the Software Components claim.
+Instead, it is for the Verifier to check this claim against the associated endorsements and provide an answer in form of an "higher level" attestation result.

 ~~~
 {::include cddl/psa-software-components.cddl}